2023 Meal Cost Increase

 Eligibility for Congregate Meals:

-- Anyone 60 years of age or over is eligible to participate.
-The spouse of an eligible individual, regardless of age, is eligible to participate.
+1. Anyone 60 years of age or over is eligible to participate.
+The spouse of an eligible individual, regardless of age, is eligible.

-- Individuals living with a disability under the age of 60 that reside in a senior housing apartment where the meal is provided are also eligible.
+3. Disabled individuals under age 60 that reside in a senior housing apartment where the meal is provided are eligible.

-- Non-elderly individuals living with a disability who reside in a non-institutional household with and accompany a person eligible for congregate meals shall be provided a meal on the same basis that meals are provided to volunteers.
+4. Disabled individuals under age 60 who reside in a non-institutional household with a person eligible for congregate meals are eligible.

-- Volunteers under age 60 who provide congregate or home delivered meal services during meal time are eligible to receive a meal and may voluntarily contribute to its cost.
+5. Volunteers (any age) who provide congregate or home delivered meal services are eligible to receive a meal and may voluntarily contribute to its cost.